privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 // Bidding service operated by buyer. service Bidding {
-  // Generate bids for ads in InterestGroups (a.ka.
-Custom Audiences) and
+  // Generate bids for ads in Custom Audiences (a.k.a InterestGroups) and
   // filters ads.
   rpc GenerateBids(GenerateBidsRequest) returns (GenerateBidsResponse) {
     option (google.api.http) = {